 Upgraded PRS SE Locking Tuners

-For the longest time, PRS locking tuners were only coming on higher-end PRS guitars, and we SE users were forced to turn to other manufactures.
+PRS locking tuners were only coming on higher-end PRS guitars for the longest time, and we SE users were forced to turn to other manufacturers.
 Due to Paul Reed Smith SE locking tuners’ high demand, the company finally made them, although they’re not installed on SE guitars.

 While they don’t come pre-installed on the guitars, they can be easily installed on SE guitars, and they only cost between US$90 and US$100, depending on where you find them.
 Phil McKnight has an amazing video where he shows you how to install the Paul Reed Smith SE locking tuners; check that out below.
 You can find these tuners on Amazon, Reverb, and many other guitar outlets.

-Adding these locking tuners really gives the SE line more of that Core aesthetic and it also helps tuning stability.
-I’m not convinced it also helps sustain but due to the brass posts, they very well could help the sustain.
+Adding these locking tuners really gives the SE line more of that Core aesthetic, and it also helps tuning stability.
+I’m not convinced it also helps sustain, but due to the brass posts, they could help the sustain.
 This is really a great mod and not at all expensive and super easy to do.

 Replace Your PRS SE Knobs With Lampshade Knobs

 This Paul Reed Smith SE mod is dead simple.
 Just replace your SE volume and tone knobs with lampshade knobs.
 I can’t say for certain that this will work for all SE models, but it did work for my SE Santana model.

 While the SE knobs are nice, the lampshade knobs are just much nicer looking and feeling.
 They really complete the overall aesthetic of the guitar.

 Replacing knobs is really easy.
 Using a plastic pry tool wrapped in a cloth, you can slide that under each knob and carefully pry up around the perimeter of the knob.
 It will come up, and then you slip the lampshades on the post.